Little Abington Parish Council

 Little Abington Parish Council Village Maintenance Contract

-The contract for village maintenance was reviewed in 2018.
-The new contract commenced in January 2019
+The contract for village maintenance has been reviewed.
+The new contract commenced in April 2020.
+Feedback is always welcome.